ironboy/react-amazing-proxy/README.md

 🙂That's *outside the scope* of working with **react-amazing-proxy** - however, if you are developing using MERN (MongoDB, Express, React and Node.js) we would recommend a path of:
 * Hiring a virtual server running Ubuntu or a similar Linux distro.
 * Requiring a domain and pointing it to your server.
-* Installing MongoDB, Node.js and Git on it.
+* Installing MongoDB, Node.js and Git and certbot on it.
+* Obtaining a free SSL certificate for your domain from Let's Encrypt via certbot.
 * Setting up a fronting reverse-proxy using nGinx or Node.js.
-* Letting that fronting reverse-proxy take care of https encryption/decryption using Let's Encrypt + certbot.
+* Letting that fronting reverse-proxy take care of https encryption/decryption.
 * Installing pm2.
 * Starting your app in pm2 using **react-amazing-proxy** (as decribed in the first FAQ question).